fb pixel

 Toronto-based Access Alliance has an incredible CBR toolkit that provides a detailed overview on how to approach each step of the research process as well as tools and lessons.

 If you are looking for further resources, Community-Based Research Canada (CBRC) provides content ranging from introductory videos, to webinars, to case-studies of CBR.
-You can find these here. both the University of Winnipeg and Manitoba Research Alliance are institutional members of Community-Based Research Canada and so if you are employed or study with either, you are also a member of CBRC.
+They also meet regularly as a national community of practice interested in CBR.
+You can find these here. both the University of Winnipeg and Manitoba Research Alliance are institutional members of CBRC.

 For Community Organizations